-Computing is taught throughout the school and girls use a variety of devices to enhance their learning.
+Computing including coding is taught throughout the school and girls use a variety of devices to enhance their learning.
 All subjects provide opportunities for girls to use technology.
-In the Prep school Google Classroom is used widely and facilitated our 'lockdown curriculum'.
-In EY Tapestry was used and in Pre-prep ClassDojo facilitated the 'lockdown curriculum'.
+In the Prep school Google Classroom is used widely as a means of communication and for homework purposes..
+In EY Tapestry is used and in Pre-Prep ClassDojo is used for communication with home.